-At the Dr. Robert Jones Hair Transplant Center, we now offer PRP as a proactive, nonsurgical therapeutic option for both men and women who are seeking options for hair growth stimulation.
+At the Toronto Hair Transplant Center, we now offer PRP as a proactive, non-surgical therapeutic option for both men and women who are seeking options for hair growth stimulation.

 What Is PRP Therapy?

 The PRP procedure is backed by more than two decades of research and published medical studies around the world.
-Many doctors have used PRP successfully for skin and wound healing, and it has also been a well-established success in medical specialties such as oral surgery, neurosurgery, sports medicine and orthopedics.
-PRP therapy is on the cutting edge of treatment options for hair loss, and has emerged as one of the biggest breakthroughs in hair loss technology in recent years.
+Many doctors have used PRP successfully for skin and wound healing, and it has also been a well-established success in medical specialities such as oral surgery, neurosurgery, sports medicine and orthopaedics.
+PRP therapy is on the cutting edge of treatment options for hair loss and has emerged as one of the biggest breakthroughs in hair loss technology in recent years.